-Earn an Associate of Applied Science in Veterinary Technology in just six semesters without ever leaving Hampton Roads.
-The inaugural class is expected to begin in Fall 2018.
+Earn an Associate of Applied Science in Veterinary Technology in just four semesters and two summer sessions without ever leaving Hampton Roads.

 EMSI, an economic indicator for higher education, projects that between 2016 and 2026, the need for veterinary technicians will grow by 60.4% in TCC’s service region.
 That’s 36% greater than the predicted national average!

 - conduct routine procedures, including immunizations and dental cleanings

 - educate pet owners about health care of animals

 While you’re learning in the classroom, you’ll also be working at a local veterinarian’s office to satisfy the clinical requirements of the program.

 This program is geared to those with experience in the veterinary field.
 If you’ve never worked in a professional setting with animals, completing TCC’s Career Studies Certificate in Veterinary Assistant is strongly encouraged.